 WHOIS Registration Information

-Click on any hyperlink to view related Hosts in ThreatConnect that have a matching value in their WHOIS information,and the Related Hosts window will appear (Figure 15).
+Click on any hyperlink to view related Hosts in ThreatConnect that have a matching value in their WHOIS information.
+The Related Hosts window will be displayed (Figure 16).

-Click the Details icon on the far right of the WHOIS results table (Figure 14) to view the Host’s full WHOIS record (Figure 16).
+Click on one of the Details icons in the column on the far right of the WHOIS results table (Figure 15) to view the full WHOIS record for that entry (Figure 17).

 Farsight Security™ is a trademark of Farsight Security, Inc.